Stop the stigma. Get the facts.

 The best way to control the virus is to combine 2 or more medications from different drug classes.
 There are multiple benefits to this approach.
 First, using a combination of medicines from different drug classes interrupts different stages in the HIV life cycle, thereby preventing the virus from replicating and decreasing the amount of HIV in your blood (viral load).
 Another advantage is that it reduces the risk of drug resistance.
 Drug resistance occurs when the virus mutates and no longer responds to treatment.
 Lastly, it effectively suppresses the virus to undetectable levels in your blood.
 This ultimately leads to slowing the progression of the virus, allowing you to stay healthy and prevent the transmission of HIV.

 Taking multiple medications from different drug classes does not imply that you must take multiple pills every day.
 There are numerous fixed-dose combination medications on the market, meaning that you take only a single pill that contains multiple HIV medications.
-Pills are no longer the only option; there is now a monthly injectable HIV treatment available.
+Pills are no longer the only option; there is an injectable HIV treatment available.

 Why is ART adherence important?